jackbsteinberg/std-toast/study-group/README.md

 - Intuitive Positioning: the library provides built in values to place your toast on the `top/middle/bottom` and the `left/center/right`.

-- User Interaction Trigger: tracks when user has moused over the toast, and allows the developer to change behavior when they do.
+- User Interaction Trigger: tracks when user has interacted with the toast, and allows the developer to change behavior when they do.

 ### Policies
 The Policies of a toast library are what it chooses to allow, forbid, and prioritize.